 Other nearby parks to check out in the vicinity include:

 Pack your own picnic to enjoy in the park or grab some takeout from one of Dunedin’s numerous nearby eateries.
 Walk off some calories after your picnic by taking a stroll out to the Dunedin Pier, or hop on the Pinellas Trail just a few blocks from the park.

 Fort De Soto Park

-At more than 1,000 acres, Fort De Soto Park is a beachfront park comprised of five separate islands.
+At more than 1,000 acres, Fort De Soto Park is a beachfront park comprised of five separate islands and the perfect respite from the hustle and bustle of the city.
 Go lazy and lounge in the sun in your beach chair with provisions, or work up an appetite on the hiking trails before settling down in a quiet spot to indulge in your feast.